-The board of directors knows of no other matters that will be presented for consideration at the annual meeting.
+The board of directors does not know of any other matters that will be presented for consideration at the annual meeting.
 If any other matters are properly brought before the meeting, it is the intention of the persons named in the accompanying proxy to vote on those matters in accordance with their best judgment.